Self-supervised Learning-based Reconstruction of High-resolution 4D Light Fields: Hybrid 4D LF Imaging Prototype

-\textbf{Setup}.
-Our beam splitter-based hybrid LF imaging prototype is primarily equipped with an objective lens, a cubic beam splitter, a co-located low spatial resolution LF imaging subsystem, and a high spatial resolution traditional imaging subsystem.
-As shown in \cref{fig:system}(a), the light emitted by the object point is received and concentrated by the objective lens.
-It is then divided into two parts (transmitted light and reflected light) by the beam splitting plane of the cubic beam splitter.
-The transmitted part is received by micro-lens array (MLA) and projected onto the CCD image sensor to record the 4D LF image with low spatial resolution 2D SAIs.
-Meanwhile, the reflected part is projected onto the traditional camera to record the high spatial resolution 2D traditional image.
+The proposed hybrid LF imaging prototype is mainly equipped with an objective lens, a cubic beam splitter, a co-located low spatial resolution LF imaging subsystem, and a high spatial resolution traditional imaging subsystem, as shown in Figure \ref{fig:system}(a).
+The light emitted by the object point is received and concentrated by the objective lens.
+It is then divided into two parts (transmitted light and reflected light) by the beam-splitting plane of the cubic beam splitter.
+The transmitted part is received by a micro-lens array (MLA) and projected onto the DSLR camera to record the 4D LF image with low spatial resolution 2D SAIs.
+Simultaneously, the reflected part is projected onto another DSLR camera to record the high spatial resolution 2D traditional image.

-As shown in \cref{fig:system}(c), the prototype consists of the objective lens (focal length 100mm, F2.8), the cubic beam splitter (cube size 50mm, spectral ratio 30R/70T), an MLA (focal length 2mm, microlens pitch 0.063mm), two relay lens (focal length 100mm, F2.8) and two photosensors (Canon 90D).
+As shown in Figure \ref{fig:system}(b), the prototype consists of the objective lens (focal length 100mm, F2.8), the cubic beam splitter (cube size 50mm, reflection/transmission ratio 30R/70T), an MLA (focal length 2mm, microlens pitch 0.063mm), two relay lenses (focal length 100mm, F2.8) and two photosensors (Canon 90D).
 All these modules are mounted via kinematic mounts (Thorlabs) to allow fine adjustment with respect to the optical axis.

-\textbf{Data Processing and Dataset}.
-We accomplish the joint calibration of the hybrid imaging system via the checkerboard, whose pattern is $5\times8$ and grid size is $12\times 12$mm.
-As shown in \cref{fig:system}(b), some colorful books, boxes, toy blocks, flowers, fruits, and toys are used as samples for our hybrid LF dataset.
-The size of 2D HR image is $6960\times4640$ pixels, the size of 2D SAI is $329\times217$ pixels and the size of microlens image is $19\times19$ pixels.
+The size of the 2D HR image is $6960\times4640$ pixels, and the size of the microlens image is $19\times19$ pixels, so the size of the 2D SAI is $329\times217$ pixels.
+In addition, the optical structure of this prototype is sufficiently simple for integration, offering potential hardware support to overcome the resolution trade-off in hand-held LF cameras.